kranthi129-ou/FreightFlow-360-Project/readme.md

 The admin can:

-- View all products from the database
+- View products from the database
 - Search products
 - Add new products
 - Edit product details